-TITLE VI AND EXTERNAL AMERICANS WITH DISABILITIES ACT (ADA) NONDISCRIMINATION PROGRAM DELEGATION OF AUTHORITY
+TITLE VI AND EXTERNAL AMERICANS WITH DISABILITIES ACT (ADA) DELEGATION OF AUTHORITY

-SUMMARY: Through this notice, the Director delegates all compliance authority for the Arizona Department of Transportation Title VI Nondiscrimination program and the External Americans with Disabilities Act program to the Civil Rights Office and the ADA/Title VI Nondiscrimination Program Coordinators.
-The ADA/Title VI Nondiscrimination Program Coordinators report to the Deputy Civil Rights Director who reports to the Civil Rights Director.
+SUMMARY: Through this notice, the Director delegates all compliance authority for ADOT's Title VI Nondiscrimination program and the External Americans with Disabilities Act program to the ECR and the ADA/Title VI Nondiscrimination Program Coordinators.
+The ADA/Title VI Nondiscrimination Program Coordinators report to the ECR Manager who reports to the Employee and Business Development (EBD) Administrator.